Skip to content

 The Beer-Lambert law and where it stops being linear

-The law is short.
-Absorbance equals molar absorptivity times path length times concentration.
-If you know any three of those, you can solve for the fourth.
-In a forensic workflow you usually know ε (from the literature for the chosen wavelength, solvent and pH), you know b (1 cm if you used the standard cuvette), and you read A on the instrument.
+The Beer-Lambert law states that absorbance equals molar absorptivity times path length times concentration.
+In a forensic workflow, ε is typically taken from the literature for the chosen wavelength, solvent and pH; b is 1 cm for a standard cuvette; and A is the instrument reading.
 The unknown is c, and rearranging gives c = A / (ε × b).
 Multiply by molecular weight to get mg/L, then back-correct for dilution and extraction volume to get the original sample concentration.

-The arithmetic is the easy part.
-The judgement is in deciding whether the reading sits inside the linear range.
+The critical analytical decision is confirming that the reading sits inside the instrument's linear range before calculating concentration.
 Real instruments hold strict Beer-Lambert linearity between roughly A = 0.1 and A = 1.0.
 Below A = 0.1 the noise floor swallows the signal and concentration uncertainty climbs rapidly.
 Above A = 1.0 three things bend the line: stray light from incompletely blocked wavelengths reaches the detector and falsely lifts the transmitted intensity, the detector starts to saturate, and at high analyte concentrations the molecules begin to interact (self-absorption, hydrogen bonding, aggregation) so ε is no longer constant.
 The combined effect is that an absorbance of 1.5 or 1.8 reads systematically lower than the true value, and the analyst who trusts the reading reports a low concentration.

 The fix is dilution.
 If the sample reads above A = 1.0, dilute 1:1 with the solvent, re-read, and confirm the new absorbance is roughly half.
 If it is, the original sample was in the linear range.
 If the new reading is more than half, the sample was off-scale and the dilution rescued it.
-The same rule applies to method validation: the calibration curve must cover the expected analyte range, with at least five concentration points, and R² must be above 0.999 across the linear region.
+Method validation requires a calibration curve spanning at least five concentration points across the expected analyte range, with R² above 0.999 across the linear region.

 Inside the instrument: source, monochromator, sample, detector